Investing in the Future of Every Single New Yorker: Providing our Older Residents with Safety, Comfort, and Security

 In addition, because older people are significantly influenced by neighborhood characteristics that can facilitate or limit health-promoting behaviors, we will prioritize aggregating data, where feasible and valid, to the Department of City Planning’s Neighborhood Tabulation Areas rather than Boroughs, Community Districts, Council Districts, or census tracts.

 In the interest of improving data collection on older adults in New York City, we will:

-- Promote the disaggregation of data by Neighborhood Tabulation Area
+- Promote the disaggregation of data by Neighborhood Tabulation Area; and

 About 80% of heart disease and stroke, 90% of type 2 diabetes, and 40% of cancer incidents are preventable.
 Healthy eating, smoking cessation, and physical activity can lead to reductions in morbidity and mortality and can generate cost savings to health care and social insurance programs.
 For older people, studies have also indicated that physical activity is correlated with increased longevity, prevention of certain chronic diseases, reduced risk of functional limitations, and greater opportunities for social connection.
 We must make it easier for our older residents to access opportunities for physical activity.